ericsnoddy/MP3Player/README.md

         ### -L or -l opens in loop mode
         ### -? helps user with commands

-        # sample public domain mp3s are included as the default folder
+        # ** sample public domain mp3s are included as the default folder
-        # all licensing info in assets/Licensing.txt and assets/Xolonium License.txt
+        # ** all licensing info in assets/Licensing.txt

 Let's explore the program.